-This international treaty, named for the Japanese city where it was adopted, committed 41 countries plus the European Union to reducing the emission of dangerous greenhouse gases, including carbon dioxide, into the atmosphere.
+This international treaty, named for the Japanese city where it was adopted, committed 41 countries plus the European Union to reduce the emission of dangerous greenhouse gases, including carbon dioxide, into the atmosphere.
 Called by many the most significant environmental treaty in history, its success would be hampered by the fact that three major carbon-emitting nations–China, India and the United States–do not abide by the protocol.
-In 2012, participants voted to extend the Kyoto Protocol until 2020, and pledged to create a new climate-change treaty requiring all greenhouse-gas producing countries, including those not bound by the Kyoto Protocol, to limit and reduce their emissions.
+In 2012, participants voted to extend the Kyoto Protocol until 2020 and pledged to create a new climate-change treaty requiring all greenhouse-gas-producing countries, including those not bound by the Kyoto Protocol, to limit and reduce their emissions.

 9. Declaration of Commitment on HIV/AIDS (2001)

 Since 1996, U.N. efforts to combat acquired immunodeficiency syndrome (AIDS) and its cause, the human immunodeficiency virus (HIV), have been coordinated by the Joint United Nations Program on HIV/AIDS, representing some 10 other U.N. system agencies.
 In June 2001, a special session of the U.N.
 General Assembly adopted this Declaration of Commitment, which laid out specific national targets and global actions aimed at reversing an epidemic that had caused boundless suffering and death worldwide.
 Today, UNAIDS remains the leading advocate for global action against HIV/AIDS.
 In mid-2014, the program’s report showed the lowest levels of new HIV infections so far this century (2.1 million), as well as a drop of some 35 percent in AIDS-related deaths since 2005.